Search

 Why you don't see a hundred identical results

-When you log a Mood entry without giving it a title, it's named after its Type — so a busy Mood tracker has lots of entries all called "Mood".
+When you log a Mood entry without giving it a title, it's named after its Collection — so a busy Mood tracker has lots of entries all called "Mood".
 Search doesn't list every one of them.
-Instead it shows the Type Mood at the top, with a couple of your most recent entries beneath it.
-Tap the Type to see them all.
+Instead it shows the Collection Mood at the top, with a couple of your most recent entries beneath it.
+Tap the Collection to see them all.

 Entries you've given a distinct title are different — they show up individually.
 So if you title each diary entry by its day (e.g. 322 diary), searching 322 diary takes you straight to that one.